HorizenOfficial/evm-documentation/docs/05-staking/03-how_to_stake_on_eon.md

 }
 ```
 where:
-- `ownerAddress`: is the address that is requesting to stake such amount and will be able to unstake it in the future;
+- `ownerAddress`: is the address that is requesting to stake such amount and the only one allowed to unstake (withdraw) the specified amount;
-- `blockSignPublicKey`: is the address that will sign the block when forged; it can be the same address as the ownerAddress or a different one (delegate forging); if this value is not specified the ownerAddress will be used;
+- `blockSignPublicKey`: is the address that will sign the block when forged.
+It can be the same address as the ownerAddress or a different one (delegate forging); if this value is not specified the ownerAddress will be used;
 - `vrfPubKey`: this is the key created in the previous step;
-- `value`: the amount to put on stake.
+- `value`: the amount of ZEN expressed in Satoshis (10^8) to put on stake, that will represent your voting power.

-#### Smart contract
+#### How to create a forging stake using web3js
-This is an example of how to call the smart contract written in javascript:
+Below there is an example (written in javascript to run in Remix IDE) of how to create the forging stake by interacting with the contract:
 ```
 (async () => {
     try {